Computing Science BSc (Hons)

 Modules

-At this stage you will be confident with key computing functions, as you will explore hardware and software networking and popular operating systems at an advanced level.
-In the final year, you will enhance your critical understanding of Information Technology as an enabler for organisations and the complex and fast-changing trends in a business context.
+In year three you will explore hardware and software networking and popular operating systems at an advanced level.
+You will look to enhance your critical understanding of Information Technology as an enabler for organisations and the complex and fast-changing trends in a business context.
 You will gain technical skills in relation to big data and service management.
-Students who successfully complete the final year are awarded a BSc (Hons) in Computing Science.

 Modules